gaelle-eid/easyBank-page/README.md

 # My first GitHub project
-This is my second front-end project.
+This is myy second front-end project.
 Learning to use GitHub.